16 -Destiny Found On the Path of Fear and Trust

 She nodded and turned away, silencing her inner doubt.

-When Dar reached her house fifteen minutes later, her legs were rubber and her lungs still burned, but it wasn’t the run that had her heart racing.
+When Dar reached her house fifteen minutes later, her legs were rubber and her lungs still burned, but her body hadn’t settled the way it usually did after a run.
 She closed the door and leaned against it, eyes shut.

 Twigs appeared, winding around her ankles.
 Dar bent to scratch behind the cat’s ears, mind already spiralling.